Undergraduate Research Opportunities

 Build research skills, connect with faculty, and prepare for your future.
 Learn why research matters and how to get involved.

-How to Find & Apply for Research Opportunities
+How to Find & Apply for Research Opportunities:

-Remember, research isn't limited to lab coats, pipettes, and chemicals.
+Research isn't limited to lab coats, pipettes, and chemicals.
 Environmental research spans across the social sciences, history, culture, law and more.
 Research can look like:

 • Fieldwork: Conduct species surveys, gather soil and water samples, or monitor ecosystems.